This article originally appeared on VICE UK.

 One night in 1987, a Canadian man named Kenneth Parks drove for 14 miles from his house to his in-laws.
-He then broke in and made his way upstairs, bludgeoning his mother-in-law with a crowbar that he’d fetched from his car boot before stabbing her repeatedly to death.
+He then broke in and made his way upstairs, bludgeoning his mother-in-law with a crowbar that he’d gotten from the boot of his car before stabbing her repeatedly to death.
 He then proceeded to choke and stab his father-in-law, who miraculously survived.
-Parks then drove himself to the police station and handed himself in.
+Parks then drove himself to the police station and turned himself in.

 It sounds like a fairly cut and dry murder case, but after going to trial, Kenneth Parks walked free.
 Thanks to a combination of a lack of motive, his consistent version of events, and data gathered from EEG readings, no charges were pressed against him because all evidence pointed to the unlikely and bewildering truth that Parks had been sleepwalking.
 It remains one of the most remarkable cases of homicidal sleepwalking in history.

-Sleepwalking – traditionally referred to as somnambulism – takes place during NREM, which is the deepest form of dreamless sleep.
-In 2012, a groundbreaking study published in the American medical journal Neurology found that around 30 percent of participants had a history of sleepwalking at some point in their lifetime (a figure far higher than previously thought), which suggests nearly a third of us have or could experience the phenomenon.
-Although it’s thought to be triggered by stress, anxiety and alcohol, it is totally unknown why we do it.
+Sleepwalking—traditionally referred to as somnambulism—takes place during NREM, which is the deepest form of dreamless sleep.
+In 2012, a groundbreaking study published in the American medical journal of Neurology found that around 30 percent of participants had a history of sleepwalking at some point in their lifetime (a figure far higher than previously thought), which suggests nearly a third of us have or could experience the phenomenon.
+Although it’s thought to be triggered by stress, anxiety, and alcohol, it is totally unknown why we do it.
 Are we simply on auto-pilot?
-Trying to fulfil our fantasies?
+Trying to fulfill our fantasies?
 Or perhaps something stranger…

-"Odic Force", named after the Norse god Odin, is a theoretical field of “vital energy” that, according to Dr Reichenbach, combined electricity, magnetism and heat and emanates from many things on our planet, including humans, plants and magnets.
+"Odic Force," named after the Norse god Odin, is a theoretical field of “vital energy” that, according to Dr. Reichenbach, combined electricity, magnetism, and heat and emanates from many things on our planet, including humans, plants, and magnets.
 The scientist also linked the disorder to lunar phases, stating that the sleepwalking “lunatics” he studied were affected more during a full moon.
-In his research, some of his subjects were observed sleepwalking precariously atop high precipices reaching out towards the moon.
-Although well received in occultist circles, his theories were highly criticised by the mainstream science world and have since been banished to the drawer labelled "pseudoscience".
+In his research, some of his subjects were observed sleepwalking precariously atop high precipices reaching out toward the moon.
+Although well received in occultist circles, his theories were highly criticized by the mainstream science world and have since been banished to the drawer labeled "pseudoscience."

 Despite the many mysteries of sleepwalkers, there are scientists out there right now trying to crack the complexities of a semi-waking mindset.
-Dr Guy Leschziner is a neurologist at Guy's & St Thomas' Hospitals in London and he runs one of the largest sleep clinics in the UK.
-They offer therapy and treatment to sleepwalkers, insomniacs and others suffering from sleep disorders.
-His patients include people who have ridden motorbikes, driven cars and committed crimes while being asleep.
+Dr. Guy Leschziner is a neurologist at Guy's & St. Thomas' Hospitals in London and he runs one of the largest sleep clinics in the UK.
+They offer therapy and treatment to sleepwalkers, insomniacs, and others suffering from sleep disorders.
+His patients include people who have ridden motorcycles, driven cars, and committed crimes while being asleep.

-Dr Leschziner writes, “We used to consider sleep and wake to be binary states – that people are either awake or asleep.
+Dr. Leschziner writes, “We used to consider sleep and wake to be binary states—that people are either awake or asleep.
 These remarkable conditions [sleepwalking] tell us that this is not the case.
-In fact, sleep and wake are at the opposite ends of a continuum, a spectrum of brain activity.
-Depending where on that spectrum our brain is defines our behaviour, our recollection and our abilities.”
+In fact, being asleep and awake are at the opposite ends of a continuum, a spectrum of brain activity.
+Depending where on that spectrum our brain is defines our behavior, our recollection, and our abilities.”

-The estimate that 30 per cent of us will sleepwalk at some point in our life might seem a little high, but the real figure may be much higher.
+The estimate that 30 percent of us will sleepwalk at some point in our life might seem a little high, but the real figure may be much higher.
 A definitive statistic is hard to find because it is so difficult to gauge.
-For those of us that live alone, we might make somnambulant journeys without ever knowing – cooking food or completing tasks before returning to bed inconspicuously.
-Jackie only found out that about her midnight motorbike journeys when her neighbours brought it to her attention.
+For those of us that live alone, we might make somnambulant journeys without ever knowing—cooking food or completing tasks before returning to bed inconspicuously.
+Jackie only found out that about her midnight journeys when her neighbors brought it to her attention.